Morioucho/CalculusClashV2/README.md

 > [!CAUTION]
 > **Make sure that you fullscreen the game when you are playing it!**

 **If you wish to play the game, you can download the latest release from the [releases](https://github.com/Morioucho/CalculusClashV2/releases) page.** You will have to download the `.zip` file and then right click and unzip to create a folder for the game.
-Following that, you can run the `CalculusClash.exevX.X.X` (where X is the version number) in the folder.
+Following that, you can run the `CalculusClashvX.X.X.exe` (where X is the version number) in the folder.

 You may get a popup from the **Windows Defender Smartscreen** when trying to run the game, in order to get past this, you'll have to hit the `More Info` button and then `Run Anyways`.
 Windows Defender Smartscreen is software implemented by Windows that checks how new an executable is, it will automatically trigger for new programs such as this one.